Book This Trip

 Do we need entry permits for the Gokyo Renjola Pass trek?

-Yes, of course, you are visiting Sagarmathational Park.
-There is a big check post in Monjo village.
-Sagarmatha National Park Army and Khumbu Village Municipality should raise it accordingly.
+Yes, of course, you are visiting Sagarmatha National Park.
+There is a big checkpoint in Monjo village.
+The Sagarmatha National Park Army and Khumbu Village Municipality should raise it accordingly.

 • Sagarmatha National Park Fee: Rs.
 3000